-sabudana pakora recipe with step by step photos – yet another snack that can be made during fasting or vrat days. these sabudana pakoras can be made for ekadashi fast or navratri fast or even for janmashtami fast or on any other fasting day.
+sabudana pakoda recipe with step by step photos – sabudana pakora is yet another snack that can be made during fasting or vrat days. these sabudana pakodas can be made for ekadashi fast or navratri fast or even for janmashtami fast or on any other religious fasting day.

 these sabudana pakoras are similar to the maharashtrian sabudana vada. just that i have added some kuttu ka atta (buckwheat flour) in the pakora mixture and excluded some ingredients like lemon juice and coriander leaves.